dotproto/simeon-be/README.md

 * `simeon.be/all/pshh`
 * `simeon.be/whateves`

-# That's amazing, how can I help
+# That's amazing, how can I help?

 You're a bad person and you should feel bad.
-Now go open a new issue and tell me what reactions and URLs you'd like to see.
+Now [go open a new issue](https://github.com/svincent/simeon-be/issues/new) and tell me what reactions and URLs you'd like to see.